Satisfactory Academic Progress (SAP)

 Financial Aid Warning and Suspension Statuses

-The first time a student does not meet satisfactory academic progress, a warning will be placed on their account and the student will be notified via student email and through their Financial Aid Self Service account.
-The student then has one semester to raise their grade point average and/or completion rate.
-If the student fails to raise their grade point average and/or completion rate, they will be placed on a financial aid suspension at the beginning of their next semester of enrollment.
+The first semester a student does not meet SAP requirements, they will be placed on Warning and will be notified in their Workday Student account.
+The student then has one semester to raise their grade point average and/or completion rate to maintain financial aid eligibility.
+If the student is not successful in doing this, they will be placed on a financial aid Suspension at the beginning of their next semester of enrollment.
+Students on Suspension are not eligible to receive federal student aid, but may complete the SAP Appeal process to regain eligibility.

-Students with transfer credits or already have a degree, please read:
+Students with transfer credits or who already have a degree, please read:

 You are encouraged to contact Student Central on the Columbus Campus, Student Services on the Delaware Campus, call the Telephone Information Center at 614-287-5353, or email a Financial Aid Advisor in Student Central at finaid@cscc.edu to speak to someone to determine how this may affect your financial aid.

-The maximum time frame in which students must complete a degree cannot exceed more than 150% of the published length of the student’s major.
+The maximum time frame in which students must complete a degree cannot exceed more than 150% of the published length of the student’s program of study.

-In order to receive federal financial aid, a student must complete the first associate degree or certificate program within 150% of the published length of the program as measured by credit hours attempted.
-For example, if an associate degree requires 60 credits, a student must complete the degree within 90 attempted credits.
+To receive federal financial aid, a student must complete the first associate degree or certificate program within 150% of the published length of the program as measured by credit hours attempted.
+For example, if an associate degree requires 60 credits, a student must complete the degree within 90 attempted credits (60 x 150% = 90).

-A student's record will be evaluated to determine if the degree or certificate can be completed within the maximum timeframe allowed.
-When it is determined a student will not complete the program within the 150% credit limit, the student will be suspended from receiving financial aid.
+A student's SAP calculations will be evaluated to determine if the degree or certificate can be completed within the maximum timeframe allowed.
+When it is determined that a student cannot complete the program within the 150% time frame, the student will be suspended from receiving federal financial aid at CState.
+Federal Student Aid does not permit the college to approve appeals for students in this situation.
+Students close to reaching the 150% time frame will receive a Warning notice in their Workday account.

 Notes Regarding these Requirements: